 Navigation initialisation completes once the system has determined a starting absolute position.
 The most common method of navigation initialisation is for the system to get a 3D GNSS fix or better.
 If the system is hot-starting it will remember its position at the time it was switched off and use this as the starting position.
 The other possibility for navigation initialisation is an external position source to be used, see 10.4.25 External Position Packet for more information.
-In a situation where a GNSS fix is not available to initialise navigation, it can be initialised manually by entering a position into the 8.1.3.10 Manual Initialisation page in the web UI or in Certus Manager.
+In a situation where a GNSS fix is not available to initialise navigation, it can be initialised manually by entering a position into the 8.1.3.10 Manual Initialisation page in the web UI or the 8.2.7.12 Manual Initialisation dialogue in the Certus Manager.